-Remember to mark your appointment in your diary.
-You will receive a reminder as an SMS about the appointment two days (48 hours) beforehand if you have activated the reminder message service in Self and your contact details are up to date.
-If you have rescheduled your appointment, you will not receive a reminder message.
-We will not take responsibility for any disruptions in the reminder message service.
+Remember to mark your appointment in your calendar.
+You’ll receive a reminder SMS about the appointment two days (48 hours) before the appointment if you’ve activated appointment reminders in Self and your contact details are up to date.
+If you’ve rescheduled your appointment, you won’t receive a reminder message.

-3. Rescheduling or cancelling your appointment in time
+3. Reschedule or cancel your appointment well in advance

-If you cannot make it to your appointment, remember to reschedule or cancel it well in advance.
-Appointments should be rescheduled or cancelled no later than one full day (24 hours) prior to the appointment.
+If you can’t make it to your appointment, remember to reschedule or cancel it well in advance.
+Appointments should be cancelled or rescheduled at least 24 hours before the time of the appointment.

 If you miss your appointment or cancel it too late without an acceptable reason, you’ll be charged a fee for the unattended appointment.
 The fee for unattended and uncancelled appointments concerns all appointments with a healthcare professional or for an examination as well as therapeutic groups at both the FSHS’s own service units and our partner units.
 The fee also applies to remote appointments, phone calls replacing in-person appointments, and vaccination appointments.
 For more information, visit the Charges and invoicing page.